-Like many other conditions, there is no one definitive cause behind an overactive or underactive thyroid.
-What we understand is that something causes the thyroid to produce too much or too little hormones.
+Unfortunately, there is no exact cause for these conditions.
+What we do know is something makes the thyroid produce too much or too little hormones.

 An overactive thyroid produces too much of the hormone T4.
-Possible causes include Graves’ disease (an autoimmune disorder causing the thyroid to produce more hormones) or thyroiditis (inflammation in the thyroid).
+Possible causes include Graves’ disease or an inflammation in the thyroid.

 How the Thyroid Affects Your Skin

 Your skin is the largest organ of your body.
-Not only does it protect your organs and muscles, but it also provides some helpful hints.
-Skin conditions – caused by the thyroid – help explain a person’s health and lifestyle (Lause et al., 2017, p.
+Not only does it protect your organs and muscles, but it gives us clues about our health.
+Skin conditions – caused by the thyroid – help explain a person’s overall health (Lause et al., 2017, p.
 300).
-These signs hint at how the thyroid is behaving, and how patients can proceed with healing themselves.
+These signs show us how the thyroid is behaving, and how patients can begin healing themselves.

 According to Zone Technique…

 If a patient is suffering from a thyroid condition, certain systems in the body may be off-balanced.
 According to the Zone Technique, thyroid conditions result from imbalances in the following zones: